• Skip to primary navigation

 • 24 whole almonds alternatively, try using almond flour or almond meal

-• 3 tsp coconut flour 3 heaping teaspoons
+• 3 teaspoon coconut flour 3 heaping teaspoons

 • 3 free-range eggs